mattermost/docs/source/deploy/mobile-app-changelog.md

  - iPhone 5s devices and later with iOS 12.1+ is required.

 ### Bug Fixes
- - Fixed a crash when dismissing a notification on android.
+ - Fixed a crash when dismissing a notification on Android.
  - Fixed a potential crash when trying access non existent database records.
  - Fixed opening a link when the server is hosted on a subpath.
  - Fixed an issue with uploading certain files.